csyde/carthage-fonts/readme.md

 A few credits
 -------------

--Keith Martin (@thatkeith on Twitter) for creating the Espy Sans Revived fonts (http://thisbloglife.com/downloads/).
+* Keith Martin (@thatkeith on Twitter) for creating the Espy Sans Revived fonts (http://thisbloglife.com/downloads/).
 Although Carthage Sans is entirely my own work, I used Martin's work as a template for the basic shape of the letters.
--Greg Landweber and Ed Voas, for the Aaron system extension so many years ago that brought Espy Sans to many Mac users who couldn't wait for Mac OS 8 and Charcoal.
+* Greg Landweber and Ed Voas, for the Aaron system extension so many years ago that brought Espy Sans to many Mac users who couldn't wait for Mac OS 8 and Charcoal.

 FontStruct made me add this boilerplate
 ---------------------------------------